Making your own homemade coconut oil-based toothpaste recipe is an easy way to provide a natural DIY toothpaste alternative for the whole family.

-Each ingredient of this family-friendly homemade toothpaste recipe is intentional chosen for optimal oral health.
+In this family-friendly homemade toothpaste recipe, each ingredient is intentionally chosen for optimal oral health.

 - Coconut Oil is one of the best oils for tooth brushing because it reduces the acid-producing bacterium, Streptococcus mutans, responsible for tooth decay.
 See J Indian Soc Periodontol.
 2014 Jul;18(4):441-6, for more.

 - Peppermint Essential Oil freshens breath and cleans the teeth and gums of germs.
 Did you know some dentists even add the oil to their patient’s post-operative oxygen, as a means to help relieve mouth pain?
 Peppermint oil is useful for many purposes, oral health is only one!